biringaChi/PACE/README.md

 <hr>

 > Note: Full paper details will be chronicled post-acceptance.
 SARA's [feature engineering](#feature-engineering) methods are the most transferable component of this work and are applicable in several other use cases beyond performance research.
-We leverage knowledge in code (SWE) and language (NLP) understanding to statistically and distributional extract input features.
+We leverage knowledge in code (SWE) and language (NLP) understanding to statistically and distributionally extract input features.

 <hr>
 Artifact Author: Chidera Biringa